 Researchers and technologists take the lead and coordinate the discovery process and therefore have under their control and responsibility the entire process.
-They must be impartial in the definition of authorships and their role is fundamental for teaching students how to evaluate the weight of contributions in a work.
+They must be impartial in the definition of authorships and their role is fundamental for teaching students how to evaluate the weight of contributions in a work in accordance with current regulation.